Learn how to manage your Product catalog in a Project.

 -

-Enter custom Product attributes configured for your Project.
+Enter custom attributes configured for your Project.
 Fill in at least one locale configured for your Organization.

 -